Jay-Schneider/infer-model/README.md

 ## Usage

 A CLI is yet to be written.
-But you may run the tool from inside your code or an interactive session like so:
+But you may run the tool from inside your code or an interactive session.

+### Inferring information from data

+Run code like the following:

 ```ruby
 require "infer_model"